Methylation: how it shapes the ageing process

 Methylation and biological ageing

-In 2013, researchers developed the first epigenetic clock — a tool that uses DNA methylation patterns to estimate biological age.
-Since then, studies have shown that people with “younger” methylation profiles tend to have better overall health, longer healthspans, and even improved cognitive and metabolic outcomes.
+Back in 2013, scientists built the first epigenetic clock — a way to estimate biological age based on methylation markers in our DNA.
+Since then, researchers have found that people with “younger” methylation profiles tend to enjoy better overall health, longer healthspans, and sharper cognition as they age.

-Why it matters for longevity
+Why methylation matters for longevity

 The takeaway